The Ice Guy and His Cool Female Colleague: Manga

 Written and illustrated by Miyuki Tonogaya, the series initially began its release on Tonogaya's Twitter account on August 3, 2018.
 It began serialization on Square Enix's Gangan Pixiv manga website on July 12, 2019.
-As of June 2025, the series' individual chapters have been collected into eleven tankōbon volumes.
+As of September 2026, the series' individual chapters have been collected into twelve tankōbon volumes.

 In November 2021, Comikey announced that they licensed the series.
 In March 2023, Square Enix Manga & Books announced that they licensed the series for English publication under the title The Ice Guy and the Cool Girl.